mohamedshawky982/MDP---Task/README.md

 # Architecture

-- assets: contains the whole project assests.
+- assets: contain the whole project assests like fonts.
-- common: contains the whole project themes like colors.
+- common: contain the whole project themes like colors.
 - components: contsists of files:
  - atoms: which are the app components that used many times.
  - items: which are the lists items.